 - B. General Operations Emergency Communication Centers.
-Emergency Communication Centers (ECC) should implement an EIDS or screen for fever, cough, difficulty breathing, and diarrhea for ALL calls, when feasible, if local triggers determined by the PSAP director have been met.
-Additionally, PSAPs should ask: - ✓ Is anyone in the call location a known or suspected COVID-positive individual undergoing either quarantine or isolation? - √ Is the call location a long-term care facility known to have COVID-19 cases? - 1.
-The query process should never supersede the provision of pre-arrival instructions to the caller when immediate lifesaving interventions (for example, CPR) are indicated. - 2.
+Emergency Communication Centers (ECC) must comply with the provisions of the rule, with the following specific provisions and exceptions: - 1.
+ECC should implement an EIDS or screen for fever, cough, difficulty breathing, and diarrhea for all calls, when feasible, if local triggers determined by the PSAP director have been met.
+Additionally, PSAPs should ask: - ✓ Is anyone in the call location a known or suspected COVID-positive individual undergoing either quarantine or isolation? - √ Is the call location a long-term care facility known to have COVID-19 cases? - 3.
+The query process should never supersede the provision of pre-arrival instructions to the caller when immediate lifesaving interventions (for example, CPR) are indicated. - 4.
 If the patient meets the above criteria, then PSAPs should: - a.
 Provide medical care per protocol. - b.
 Alert responding agencies of the possibility of a respiratory pathogen as soon as possible. - c.
 Follow LPHA policies for reporting and follow up of healthcare workers with contact to suspected cases. - d.
-For ill travelers at US international airports or other ports of entry to the United States (maritime ports or border crossings) should be in contact with the CDC quarantine station of jurisdiction for the port of entry CDC Quarantine Station Contact List for planning guidance. - 3.
-If the patient does not meet criteria, discontinue questioning and follow appropriate case entry. - 4.
+For ill travelers at US international airports or other ports of entry to the United States (maritime ports or border crossings) should be in contact with the CDC quarantine station of jurisdiction for the port of entry CDC Quarantine Station Contact List for planning guidance. - 5.
+If the patient does not meet criteria, discontinue questioning and follow appropriate case entry. - 6.
 If call volumes increase to the point that screening is interfering with the timely processing of calls, consider suspending EIDS screening. - C. Personal Protective Equipment.
 Masks or respirators must be worn by EMS providers while they are engaged in emergency medical services or other patient care.
 Face coverings must not be used as a substitute for a mask or respirator when respiratory protection (droplet precautions for a mask, airborne precautions for a respirator) is required.
-EMS providers must apply the following guidance: - 1.
-During direct patient care in the EMS setting, use of respirators without exhalation valves is preferred but not required; and
+EMS providers must apply the following quidance:

-2. When dealing with an individual known or suspected of being infected with COVID-19, EMS providers must wear a NIOSH-approved N95 or equivalent or a higher-level respirator, a gown, gloves, and eye protection (face shield or goggles).
+- 1. During direct patient care in the EMS setting, use of respirators without exhalation valves is preferred but not required; and - 2.
+When dealing with an individual known or suspected of being infected with COVID-19, EMS providers must wear a NIOSH-approved N95 or equivalent or a higher-level respirator, a gown, gloves, and eye protection (face shield or goggles).